 Phillip has been appointed to numerous boards and advisory committees and in 2008 was recognized as the Maryland Consumer Advocate of the Year by the Maryland Consumer Rights Coalition.
 In 2016 he was also recognized as NACA’s Consumer Advocate of the Year.

 Robert S. Sola is the founding member of Robert S. Sola, P.C., a consumer law firm based in Portland, Oregon.
-He has been handling Fair Credit Reporting Act cases since 1996.
-He represents consumers across the country, and has litigated FCRA cases in 24 states as co-counsel with other consumer attorneys.
+He specializes in cases under the Fair Credit Reporting Act, and has been handling such cases since 1996.
+Mr. Sola represents consumers across the country, and has litigated FCRA cases in more than 25 states.

 Mr. Sola has obtained large jury verdicts against all three major credit reporting agencies.
 In 2002, he was lead counsel in Thomas v.
 Trans Union, where the jury awarded the consumer $5.3 million.
 In 2007, he was co-counsel in Williams v.
 Equifax, which resulted in a judgment of $3.4 million.
 Mr. Sola was named Trial Lawyer of the Year in 2003 by the National Association of Consumer Advocates.

-He is a regular speaker on credit reporting litigation for the National Consumer Law Center, the National Association of Consumer Advocates, various state bar organizations and private groups.
+He is a regular speaker on credit reporting litigation for the National Consumer Law Center, the National Association of Consumer Advocates, state bar organizations and private groups.
+In 2018, Mr. Sola was a featured speaker at a credit reporting conference in Lagos, Nigeria.

 Stacy Bardo is the founder of Bardo Law, P.C., a consumer protection litigation firm in Chicago, Illinois.
-Stacy has 18 years of experience prosecuting consumer cases on the plaintiff’s side.
+Stacy has more than 20 years of experience advocating on behalf of consumers.
 She has been principally involved in hundreds of actions involving debt collection, identity theft, and credit reporting practices, consumer fraud and deceptive sales, warranty breaches, automobile financing, repossession, and odometer fraud complaints, mortgage servicing breaches, and specifically, violations of the federal Truth in Lending, Telephone Consumer Protection, Fair Debt Collection Practices, Electronic Funds Transfer, Fair Labor Standards, Fair Credit Reporting, and Real Estate Settlement Procedures Acts.

-She has been appointed class counsel in multiple national and statewide class actions certified in Illinois, New York, California, Michigan, Minnesota, and Washington and is licensed to practice in the State of Illinois, the U.S. District Courts for the Northern District of Illinois, the Eastern District of Wisconsin, the Northern District of Indiana, and the Western District of Michigan, and the U.S. Court of Appeals for the Seventh Circuit.
+She has been appointed class counsel in multiple national and statewide class actions certified in Illinois, New York, California, Michigan, Minnesota, and Washington and is licensed to practice in the State of Illinois, the U.S. District Courts for the Northern District of Illinois, the Eastern District of Wisconsin, the Northern District of Indiana, and the Western District of Michigan, and the U.S. Courts of Appeal for the Seventh and Ninth Circuits.

 Stacy is a frequent guest lecturer, serving on panels hosted by, among others, the Chicago Bar Association, the National Consumer Law Center, the National Association of Consumer Advocates, the Illinois Creditors’ Bar Association, and the Lawyers’ Trust Fund of Illinois.
-In 2018, Stacy joined PLI’s faculty for Representing the Pro Bono Client: Consumer Law Basics and the 23rd Annual Consumer Financial Services Institute.
+Stacy joined PLI’s faculty for Representing the Pro Bono Client: Consumer Law Basics and has been honored to present at the 23rd and 24th Annual Consumer Financial Services Institutes.

 A Chicago native, Stacy is a graduate of Northwestern University and Loyola University Chicago School of Law.